SolsticeSpectrum/blacknwhite/README.md

 ## Some additional install steps

 If you want the Nautilus theme to be running you will have to build it on your own from folder themes/phocus.
-You have to get the files from [this repo](https://github.com/phocus) as I only provided modified build files in this repo
+You have to get the files from [this repo](https://github.com/DarkReaper231/phocus) as I only provided modified build files in this repo.
+It is a fork as the creator will be doing some edits that will get rid of this black theme.

 ## Steps you should do after installing